Correlation Between Axos Financial and Amalgamated Bank

 Strong

 Over the last 90 days Amalgamated Bank has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite weak performance in the last few months, the Stock's basic indicators remain quite persistent which may send shares a bit higher in April 2025.
-The latest mess may also be a sign of long-standing up-swing for the company institutional investors.
+Despite latest weak performance, the Stock's basic indicators remain persistent and the latest mess on Wall Street may also be a sign of long-standing gains for the company institutional investors.

 Axos Financial and Amalgamated Bank Volatility Contrast